 The RCGP’s role is to support the recruitment process and ensure that the project is primary care focused.
 As with the previous recruitment round, the RCGP has reviewed and confirmed that the Swaziland project is centred in primary care, the majority of the skills and experiences required are those that a fully qualified UK GP would have and there is comprehensive supervisory support provided to the volunteer.

 Whilst the project is owned and managed by MSF we work closely with them to ensure RCGP volunteers have all the support necessary.
-A mandatory pre departure briefing will be held 01 – 06 September 2016 in Bonn, Germany.
+A mandatory pre departure training/briefing will be held 01 – 06 September 2016 in Bonn, Germany with all costs borne by MSF.

 More information on MSF’s work in Swaziland can be found here whilst the full role profile is available here.